 Four from East County college district recognized for contributions to community colleges

-A trio of instructors from Grossmont and Cuyamaca colleges and a senior administrator are recipients of a national award recognizing community college teaching and leadership.
+Three faculty members and an administrator from the Grossmont-Cuyamaca Community College District are recipients of a national award recognizing community college teaching and leadership.

-Dan Curtis, Cuyamaca College math instructor; Yolanda Guerrero, Grossmont College Spanish professor; Michael Lambe, Grossmont College math professor; and Sue Rearic, district vice chancellor of business services, were presented the John and Suanne Roueche Excellence Awards at a conference in Boston, Mass., this week that drew community college representatives from across the nation.
-The award is from the League for Innovation in the Community College, an international consortium of community colleges and their districts, and 160 corporate partners.
+The four were presented with the John and Suanne Roueche Excellence Awards at a conference in Chicago, Ill., this week that drew community college representatives from across the nation.
+The award is from the League for Innovation in the Community College, an international consortium of community colleges and 160 corporate partners.

 The award is named after the president of the Roueche Graduate Center at National American University, and his wife, a senior lecturer in the department of Educational Administration at the University of Texas at Austin from 2000-2012.
 The two academic scholars -- authors of dozens of books and hundreds of articles about community college leadership -- have partnered with the League for Innovation on numerous community college initiatives in the past 37 years.